vasudev89/Term2-HRM/Cases/Dovernet.md

 - Difficult to answer the questions on Teambuilding and Leadership
 - One answer obvious - freedom to operate
 - Other 6 questions problematic
+	- Teambuilding
+		- Fosters a congenial but competitive culture
+		- Builds constructive Relationships
+		- Is responsive to employees concerns
+	- Leadership
+		- Recognizes and rewards excellence
+		- Supports and develops others
+		- Is personally committed to the organization

 # Questions to Address